Connect with a certified trainer for free

 What causes Spondylolisthesis (Degenerative)?

-There are several causes of Spondylolisthesis as shown below:
+There are several causes of spondylolisthesis, classified into different types:

-• Type 1 – Congenital – this means you are born with a defect in one of the vertebrae, typically the L5 vertebra.
+• Type 1 – Congenital: This type is present at birth and occurs due to a defect in one of the vertebrae, most commonly the L5 vertebra.

-• Type 3 – The degenerative (late in life) type is an acquired condition resulting from chronic disk degeneration, leading to long-standing lumbar instability and gradual slippage, usually at L4-5.
-This type is often seen in individuals with an aging spine.
+• Type 3 – Degenerative: Degenerative spondylolisthesis develops later in life as an acquired condition.
+It results from chronic disc degeneration and wear of the spinal joints, leading to long-term lumbar instability and gradual vertebral slippage, most commonly at the L4–L5 level.
+This type is frequently seen in individuals with an aging spine.

 Symptoms